Had an issue with NRMA? Get a real response.

 How do I submit a complaint to NRMA the fastest way?

 The fastest way to submit a complaint to NRMA is by phone or online form.
 Call 1800 045 517 (insurance) or use the online Complaints & Resolutions form.
-These options trigger quicker acknowledgment—usually within 1 business day-and help you track your case efficiently.
+These options trigger quicker acknowledgment, which you'll receive usually within 1 business day, helping you track your case efficiently.
 Include your policy number, claim ID, and clear details to avoid delays.

 What if NRMA doesn’t resolve my complaint?

-If NRMA doesn’t resolve your issue within 15 business days, escalate to AFCA (insurance) or NSW Fair Trading (membership).
+If NRMA doesn’t resolve your issue within 15 business days, escalate to AFCA (insurance) or Fair Trading (membership).
 These independent bodies review unresolved cases and often drive faster, fairer outcomes.
-Mentioning AFCA in your follow-up can help prompt a more serious internal review from NRMA.
+Mentioning AFCA in your follow up can help prompt a more serious internal review from NRMA.

 What are the most common complaints people have with NRMA?